 Due to traffic, weather etc., the duration of dismissal could vary from day to day.
-Therefore, we are providing a (billing) grace period until 3:15 p.m.
-Per minute charges will begin at 3:15 p.m.
+Therefore, we are providing a (billing) grace period until 3:15 PM.
+Per minute charges will begin at 3:15 PM.

-Per minute charges will begin at 12:00 p.m. on all early release days.
+Per minute charges will begin at 12:00 PM on all early release days.

 You will be billed \$0.30 per minute (\$18 per hour) based upon when your student is checked out of the Extended Day Education Program.
+The Extended Day Education Program ends at 5:30 pm.
+A late fee of \$2.00 per minute will begin at 5:31 pm.

-The incurred charges will be placed on your account and a statement will be mailed to you on the 1st of each month.
-Payment is due upon receipt.
+The incurred charges will be placed on your FACTS parent account on a weekly basis.
+You will receive a correspondence from FACTS to make your payment.
 All balances must be kept current in order for your child to utilize the Extended Day Education services.